SDG223157/prombank_backup/ARTICLE_IMPORT_MCP_GUIDE.md

 Export articles to JSON for backup, then restore them using the import tool.

+### 5. Import from Markdown Files

+If you have articles written in Markdown files, you can directly import them by reading the file content and passing it to the import tool.
+This is ideal for:
+- Blog posts written in Markdown
+- Documentation files
+- GitHub README files or wikis
+- Any markdown-based content

 ## Best Practices

 1. **Validate JSON**: Ensure your JSON is valid before attempting import